 On the pages of the Americans with disabilities act (ADA), you may find a law ratifying these animals as an integral part of the life of a person with a disability.
 Assistance animal provides the necessary level of safety and comfort for a person, meeting any of his or her disability-related need.
 That is why federal laws force landlords to make reasonable accommodations for people with disabilities and their service animals.

 Moreover, a service dog isn’t even considered to be a pet.
 They are nurses that have to attend their handlers wherever even in the places where pets are forbidden.
 For example, service animals have access to places of public catering or a plane board during air travel.
-So, the housing provider cannot refuse a person’s requests, referring to the ban of pets.
+So, the housing provider cannot refuse a person’s requests, referring to the ban on pets.
+Also Read – 6 Career Options for People Who Love Being Around Animals

 To avoid discrimination in housing, based on a person’s disability and features of personal therapy, The Fair Housing Act (FHA) іs in effect.
 The law regulates the procedure of providing accommodation for owners of assistance animals.
 The housing provider’s obligations include giving permission for service animals’ habitation and implementation of reasonable accommodation and all necessary resources in their property.